Yousefabdelsalam/RFM-Analysis-with-Clustering/README.md

-# 🧠 RFM Analysis & Customer Segmentation
+# 🧠 RFM Analysis & Customer Segmentation Clustering

 This project focuses on **Customer Segmentation** using **RFM (Recency, Frequency, Monetary) analysis**, a proven technique in marketing analytics that helps identify and understand customer behavior.
 I used RFM values to segment customers and applied clustering algorithms to discover distinct customer groups based on their purchasing patterns.